Knight Review - Strategic Review of the Student Visa ProgramBy Mark Webster

 As a result, many students are cancelled without full review of their individual circumstances.

-The Review recommends that automatic/mandatory cancellation be abolished and DIAC officers be able to exercise discretion in deciding whether to cancel visas.
+The Review recommends that automatic/mandatory cancellation be abolished and Department of Immigration officers be able to exercise discretion in deciding whether to cancel visas.
 These new arrangements are due to commence in the 1st half of 2012.

 Post-Study Work Visa

 A new post-study work visa is due to be introduced in early 2013.